 These examples demonstrate both the importance and challenge of making an “apples to apples” comparison when evaluating the opportunities among individual municipal bonds vs. a municipal bond mutual fund.
 Another way to look at this is that it isn’t an opportunity if everyone sees it.
 Finding value is rarely a straightforward or obvious exercise.
 However, the sudden downdraft of municipal bond market yields the past 8 months has shined a bright light on the value proposition that genuinely diversified and thoughtfully managed mutual fund portfolios can deliver.

 We believe that sustained tax-free income streams, combined with active risk management, are the attributes of a fixed income investment that create the greatest likelihood of success.
 Such success is often characterized by achieving positive, long term after-tax returns while limiting undue interest rate and credit risk.
-A best first step is to evaluate whether your investment opportunity 1) attains a level of income that compensates for inflation after taxes and maintains purchasing power, and 2) mitigates a wide variety of risks (especially interest rate risk) at the same time.
+A best first step is to evaluate whether your investment opportunity has the ability to 1) attain a level of income that compensates for inflation after taxes and can maintain purchasing power, and may 2) mitigate a wide variety of risks (especially interest rate risk) at the same time.
 An actively managed mutual fund portfolio may deliver a better balance of yield and duration that achieves these investment objectives.

 Mutual fund investing involves risk; loss of principal is possible.
 Investments in bonds may decline in value due to rising interest rates, a real or perceived decline in credit quality of the issuer, borrower, counterparty, or collateral, adverse tax or legislative changes, court decisions, market or economic conditions.
 Fund performance could be more volatile than that of funds with greater geographic diversification.